robleroni/Puerro/huerto/01/README.md

 Each technology has their own _way of working_ which doesn't integrate with others.

-This makes it, especially in the fast chaning web front-end world, a challenging problem.
+This makes it, especially in the fast-changing web front-end world, a challenging problem.

 It takes a lot of time to learn a new framework/library and to build an application with it.

-This could be a bad investiment, as the technology is very likely outdated soon and the application would need to be rebuild nearly from scratch.
+This could be a bad investment, as the technology is very likely outdated soon, and the application would need to be rebuild nearly from scratch.

 Additionally, they usually build up a huge dependency chain.
 This means that you, as the end-developer, can't control every part of your application.
 If only one of the dependencies is insecurely built, fails, or runs something which it is not supposed to, it puts your entire application at risk.

-Building this first example with one of these frameworks would require a much bigger inital effort than using pure JavaScript.
+Building this first example with one of these frameworks would require a much bigger initial effort than using pure JavaScript.

-Because of this and the other aboves downsides, we will avoid a framework for the time being and won't create examples for them.
+Because of this and the other downsides from above, we will avoid a framework for the time being and won't create examples for them.

 ### Testability